cashubtc/nuts/tests/CTF-split-merge-tests.md

 # NUT-CTF-split-merge Test Vectors

-These test vectors provide reference data for implementing the Conditional Token Framework (CTF) with per-outcome collection keysets.
+These test vectors provide reference data for implementing the Conditional Token Framework (CTF) convert operation (split, merge, recombine, conversion) with per-outcome collection keysets.
 All values are hex-encoded for reproducibility.
+Split and merge are the `"*"`-inputs and `"*"`-outputs special cases of `POST /v1/ctf/convert`.

 ## Condition ID Calculation